 Tips for planning your schedule using My Schedule Builder

-- Block sections – not recommended for students right from high school, or students with low GPAs.
-You can use the calendar months along the bottom of the schedule to see when the course is offered.
+3. Block sections – not recommended for students right from high school, or students with low GPAs.
+You can use the calendar months at the bottom of the schedule to see when the course is offered.

-- This example, shows the difference between a regular section, a block format section, and an online section to illustrate the relationship between the day / time and duration of a course.
+12. This example shows the difference between a regular section, a block format section, and an online section to illustrate the relationship between the day/time and duration of a course.

 Frequently asked questions